mmisono/vatic/DEVELOPERS.md

 class also sets up the bounding box handle that you use to move the track in each frame of the video. `Track` stores its data in what is know as a `Journal`.

 `Journal` is the key data structure for a track.
-A track\'s `Journal` stores a set of annotations in a dictionary mapping frames to bounding boxes.
+A track's `Journal` stores a set of annotations in a dictionary mapping frames to bounding boxes.
 It provides an interface for querying and modifying that dictionary.